• Skip to primary navigation

 spoon mixing onions and green peppers and spices with tomatoes in glass mixing bowl

 Then mix it all together.
 Boom!
 Bam!
 Wam!
 Tada!
 Wasn’t that so easy?
-Isn’t it so delicious?
-Serve this Fresh Tomato Salsa with some tortilla chips, or with your favorite Mexican meal.
+Enjoy your fresh salsa!

 plate with bowl of salsa and corn tortilla chips